kuzzh/obsidian-startpage/README.md

 English | [中文](README.CN.md)

 A modern startup homepage plugin for Obsidian that provides a beautiful dashboard interface, displaying vault statistics, pinned notes, and recently modified notes.
+Automatically displays a personalized homepage when starting Obsidian or opening new tabs, giving you quick access to important content.

 ## ✨ Features

 ### 🏠 Smart Homepage
-- **Automatic Startup Homepage**: Automatically opens a customized homepage when the plugin starts
+- **Automatic Startup Homepage**: Automatically opens a customized homepage when the plugin starts, with support for replacing new tabs
 - **Modern Design**: Card-based layout with responsive design, perfectly adapted to various screen sizes
 - **Dashboard Statistics**: Real-time display of vault statistics (total notes, today's edits, total storage space)
 - **Quick Actions**: Built-in new note button for one-click note creation
+- **Toolbar Integration**: Adds a homepage icon to the left toolbar for quick access anytime

 ### 📌 Note Management
 - **Pinned Notes**: Set important notes to be displayed at the top of the homepage for quick access
 - **Recent Notes**: Display a list of recently modified notes, sorted by modification time
 - **Smart Search**: Support fuzzy search for selecting pinned notes
 - **Dynamic Count**: Customizable number of recent notes to display (5-50 notes)
+- **Context Menu**: Support adding/removing pinned notes via right-click context menu in file explorer

 ### 🎨 User Experience
 - **Smart Time Display**: Automatically shows relative time (minutes ago, hours ago, days ago)